Mohamed-faaris/BusMate/OOAD-docs/long-OOAD.md

 The system shall support user registration and sign-in, including an optional demo OTP flow for non-production use.
 It shall permit users to select boarding points during onboarding and to view buses that serve those points.
 For each bus, the system shall provide a detailed seat layout and allow the user to reserve an available seat.
 Administrators shall be able to create and manage boarding points, define seat models as JSON structures describing rows and seats, create buses based on models, and map buses to boarding points with arrival times.
 The system shall persist bookings in a dedicated seats table and shall maintain a seats JSON map on each bus row for fast lookups and display generation.
 Booking operations must be atomic: the insert into the seats table and the update of the bus seats map must occur within the same transaction to prevent race conditions.

+Additional functional expectations include admin-level reporting and export capabilities, the ability to soft-cancel bookings with audit trails preserved, and support for role-based access controls so administrative actions are properly scoped and logged.

 Use Scenarios and API Contracts

 The main API endpoints include registration, sign-in, listing boarding points, listing buses by boarding point, fetching a bus’s detailed information (including model and seats map), and booking a seat.
 Admin APIs expose model creation, bus creation, and boarding point CRUD.
 Each endpoint must validate input data using a typed schema library to ensure predictable behavior.
 Responses should be structured with clear status codes and helpful error messages to allow the client to present actionable feedback to users.

+Clients should rely on documented response shapes and handle common error classes such as validation errors, authentication failures, and conflict responses for already-booked seats.
+API contracts are kept minimal to simplify client implementations and to make backward-compatible evolution feasible.

 Non-functional Requirements

 Performance: The system should provide sub-second responses on read-heavy endpoints under normal physi-cal loads for campus deployments.
 Read endpoints for bus and seats should be optimized for quick client-rendering, leveraging JSON maps on the bus row to avoid expensive joins.
 Security: Passwords must be hashed, sensitive environment variables must be stored securely, and all inputs must be validated and sanitized.
 Observability: The system should expose meaningful logs and metrics integrated with optional analytics such as PostHog.
 Maintainability: Code must be typed and linted, and database migrations managed via Drizzle CLI.

+Reliability targets include graceful degradation for non-critical features and clear error messaging for users when dependencies such as the database are unavailable.
+The system should include dashboards or metrics exporters so operators can monitor key indicators like booking failure rate and queue lengths.

 Hardware and Software Requirements

 Hardware: A Node.js 22+ runtime with moderate CPU and memory is required to host the Next.js application.
 A PostgreSQL instance provides persistent storage and should be sized according to expected concurrent users; Redis can be used optionally for caching.
 Software: Next.js App Router, React, TypeScript, Drizzle ORM, NextAuth for authentication, and Tailwind CSS for UI are core dependencies.
 The repository uses pnpm and Drizzle CLI to manage packages and migrations respectively.

+Developers should use Node.js versions matching the project's engines field and run type checks locally as part of development.
+Optional tooling such as Docker and fixture-based test runners can accelerate onboarding and create consistent environments for CI runs.

 User Characteristics and Accessibility

 Primary users are students and administrative staff.
 The UI should be accessible and responsive; common accessibility standards (keyboard navigation, ARIA roles) must be respected in the interactive seat maps and admin forms.
 Admin users require higher privileges and a more information-dense interface, with form validation and preview features for models and seat layouts.

+Accessibility testing should be part of the acceptance criteria for UI changes and include checks for color contrast, keyboard-only navigation, and screen reader compatibility to ensure the platform is inclusive to users with disabilities.

 Constraints and Assumptions

 The system relies on a functioning Postgres database and assumes the ability to run migrations and seed data in development.
 Demo OTP behavior is assumed for non-production deployments; a production system must integrate a secure SMTP or OTP provider.
 Admin endpoints must be protected by role-based checks in production environments.

+It is assumed that the deployment environment will provide secure storage for secrets and that backups are part of the operational process; the system does not currently perform automated backups itself and depends on external infrastructure for data protection.

 Chapter 3: ANALYSIS AND DESIGN